 An open source, browser based utility for calculating and drawing involute spur gears.
 As an improvement over the majority of other freely available scripts and utilities it fully accounts for undercuts.
-For additional information please head over to my associated blog post.
+For additional information please head over to my blog posts part 1 and part 2.
+If you prefer a standalone utility and you use Windows 64, see Doug Roger's port to C++.

 The implementation is inspired by the subtractive process that Michal Zalewski's describes in part six of his excellent Guerrilla guide to CNC machining, mold making, and resin casting.